Skip to content

 2. Implement a workaround

-When an update introduces a vulnerability, it's common for the developer to quickly provide a workaround to negate the vulnerability while they work on a patch to patch the patch (what a fun phrase).
+When a software update introduces a vulnerability, it's common for the developer to quickly provide a workaround to negate the vulnerability while they work on a patch to patch the patch (what a fun phrase).
 Sometimes workarounds are easy to implement, but occasionally they require drastic changes that could impact functionality.

 3. Ignore the vulnerability and accept the risk